IshaanGaba97/Chat-Application/README.md

 # Dope-Chat-App
-This is a group/personal Chat Website.
+This is a group/personal **Chat Website**.
 This is made using Node.js and Socket.io .
 You can chat with your multiple friends and have fun :)

 Steps to follow -
 Enter your name in prompt.